Anne Erbe, Co-Chair

 Anti-Racist Theater Practice Requirement

-Playwriting students are required to enroll in DRAM3(05)a, Foundations of an Anti-Racist New Play Process, in order to fulfill the School’s anti-racist theater practice requirement.
-This course offers vital strategies for the lifelong development of anti-racist practice for playwrights, both in their writing process and in collaboration with other theater-makers.
+Playwriting students are required to enroll in DRAM3(05)a, Foundations of an Anti-Oppressive New Play Development, in order to fulfill the School’s anti-racist theater practice requirement.
+This course offers vital strategies for the lifelong development of generous, inclusive, and sustainable practice for playwrights, both in their writing process and in collaboration with other theater-makers.

 Theater History Requirement

 Playwriting students are strongly encouraged to enroll in DRAM 6a/b, Survey of Theater and Drama, in order to fulfil the School’s theater history requirement.
-One to two courses in theater history offered by David Geffen School of Drama or Yale College may be substituted for DRAM 6a and/or 6b with the following conditions: 1) the student has the program chairs’ approval; 2) the student has the course instructors’ approval; 3) a thorough vetting by program chairs and work-study supervisors of any potential schedule conflicts.
+One to two courses in theater history offered by David Geffen School of Drama or Yale College may be substituted for DRAM 6a and/or 6b with the following conditions: (1) the student has the program chairs’ approval; (2) the student has the course instructors’ approval; and (3) a thorough vetting by program chairs and work-study supervisors of any potential schedule conflicts.

 Participation in Commencement